zumiez/bimbly/README.md

+Bimbly
-Nimble Interactive Shell and ReST Client (NaRC-Storage)
+(Nimble Interactive Shell and ReST Client)
 ===================

 A Ruby library for interacting with Nimble Storage devices using ReST and RPC calls, as well as navigating the API documentation